sheepspirit/SOUL/docs/MONETIZATION.md

 The coordination fee helps fund SOUL’s growth and sustainability — and provides fair personal income to its creator, who maintains the core system.

-Most of the income funds:
+The coordination fee ensures:

-- Continued development of the SOUL Node and Cloud
+- Continued development of SOUL’s core components (Node, OS layer, cloud logic)
-- Public infrastructure (mirrors, docs, P2P storage)
+- Maintenance of public infrastructure (mirrors, docs, updates, peer validation)
-- Grants for new contributors
+- Microgrants for contributors and early node operators
-- Maintenance of ethical and governance layers
-- Education, outreach, and onboarding
+- Education, onboarding, and ethical community growth
+- A sustainable income for the system’s founder and long-term steward

+This is not about profit extraction — it's about keeping the mission alive.

 ---

 ## 🔍 Transparency & Governance

 - All revenue and spending will be published in an open ledger
-- Any future change in the fee will be discussed and voted by the community
+- Any future change in the fee must be proposed and voted by the community
-- The founder receives no salary — only a fair share of the ecosystem’s long-term sustainability
+- The founder receives no fixed salary — only a share of the ecosystem’s real economic flow

 ---

 ## 🙌 Why This Model Works

 - It rewards contribution over speculation
-- It doesn’t lock anyone out — access is always possible via participation
+- It ensures open access through participation
-- It scales with usage, not user count
+- It scales naturally with network usage
-- It aligns economic flow with system health
+- It funds the public good while staying transparent
+- It reflects SOUL’s core principle: **earn your place, or support others who do**

 ---